 First, no one can claim that essential oils will cure cancer.
 There are no trials, there are no major studies.
 These botanicals are not tested as a cancer drug, so they cannot be discussed in this way.
 However, that doesn’t mean there isn’t research.

 Studies show their anti-mutagenic, antitumour, antioxidant properties.
-They also demonstrate that essential oils can cause apoptosis (or cell death) as well as stimulate the phase 1 enzymes of the cytochrome P450, the GST — the Glutathione S Transferase system.
-This system is responsible for detoxification and helps drain carcinogens and toxins from the liver and kidneys.
+They also demonstrate that essential oils can cause apoptosis (or cell death) as well as stimulate the detoxification enzymes — the Glutathione S Transferase.
+These contribute to detoxification and help drain carcinogens and toxins from the liver and kidneys.

 The anti-mutagenic mechanism of essential oils works by directly preventing the mutagen from entering the cell.
 Certain compounds within essential oils inhibit cells from proliferating, or multiplying, and inhibit tumour growth by increasing oxygen radicals inside cells.
 This mechanism starts oxidation, which reduces reproduction and ultimately leads to cell death.

 These are just a few things that essential oils can do and the processes are complex.
 What is important, however, is that many of the studies have been done only in vitro, which doesn’t always translate to human health.

 Some experts say that because of their antioxidant properties, essential oils may actually be protective of cancerous cells.
 Therefore, they should be avoided for 1 week before and 4 weeks after chemotherapy treatment.

 However, other experts disagree, and there is research that demonstrates that using aromatherapy concurrently with chemotherapy treatment actually improves the quality of life.
 They reduce side effects of treatment, improve symptoms, and prognosis.
 Girard-Robert reported that conventional treatments had better efficacy when using essential oils at the same time.